-Explore rain forests, coral reefs, highland canopies, and coastal mangroves as you study tropical conservation and ecology in one of the world’s most ecologically diverse countries.
+Explore rain forests, coral reefs, highland canopies, and coastal mangroves as you study tropical conservation and ecology.

 - Study in one of the most biodiverse and complex ecosystems in the world.

-- Engage in seven weeks of travel and field study in Panama and Costa Rica and visit world-renowned research institutions, including the Smithsonian Tropical Research Institute and EARTH University.
+- Engage in seven weeks of travel and field study in Panama and Costa Rica.

-- Hike the highland ecosystems and lowland rain forests while living in local communities.
+- Hike highland ecosystems and lowland rain forests and live in local communities.

 - Tropical forest dynamics